 This information was analysed and models were built to determine the cost and health impact of changes to the current diet.

 Implications for policy and practice:

-This is the first study to provide a complete story of the foods eaten by whole communities in remote Australia and provides evidence on changes required to the diet at minimum cost.
+This is the first study to provide complete data on the population level diet for communities in remote Australia and provides evidence on changes required to the diet at minimum cost.

 Our research has found:

-- Very poor dietary quality continues to be a characteristic of community nutrition profiles since the earliest studies almost three decades ago
+- Very poor dietary quality continues to be a characteristic of population diet since the earliest studies almost three decades ago.

 This project was completed in 2011.

 - National Aboriginal and Torres Strait Islander Health Equity Council.